hooperben/AdventOfCode-Rust-Template/README.md

 # Advent of Code 2023 Rust Template

 My template/solutions repo for the Advent of Code 2023.
-Click the `Use as template` button to get your own up and running? or don't - up to you.
+Click the `Use this template` button to get your own up and running? or don't - up to you.

 ## Usage